 Polarstern had a shortage of cheese and chocolate during the last part of the cruise but Zoe and her team made it back healthy and in time to be heartily welcomed in Bremerhaven in October last year.
 But, sadly, the pandemic was still ongoing, and it felt odd to come back to a world of people hidden behind masks and with no hugs.

-If you miss the music, find Antonia’s very special playlist for the episode on Spotify.
+If you miss the music, find Zoe’s very special playlist for the episode on Spotify.

 Saturday, 3 April 2021, 12–2 pm UTC (2–4 pm CET)